nahK994/mini-os/README.md

 # MiniOS

-MiniOS is a **minimal, educational operating system** built to help backend developers understand
+MiniOS is a **minimal, educational purpose operating system** built to understand
 how real servers work **under the hood** — from memory and concurrency to networking and IO.

 This project is **not** trying to replace Linux.